 We noticed a lot of gaps.
 It became our number one priority to fix those areas where we weren’t doing what the customer expected of us.

-What’s a valuable, “wow” moment?
-Imagine in Airbnb‘s case the case of a guest arriving at a host’s house and without even knocking the door finding the guest with a bottle of champagne to celebrate the arrival of the guest (this is an exaggerated example as some people might not like this welcome).
+Imagine in Airbnb’s case the case of a guest arriving at a host’s house and, without even knocking on the door, finding the guest with a bottle of champagne to celebrate the arrival of the guest (this is an exaggerated example as some people might not like this welcome).

 But the point is the storyboard enables you to develop a deeper bond with a customer, to improve the experience at each potential step.